-Assessment: One 3 hr exam, mid-semester test, assignments.
+Assessment: Two 1.5 hr exams, mid-semester test, assignments.

 The unit starts by introducing students to solution techniques of ordinary and partial differential equations (ODEs and PDEs) relevant to the engineering disciplines: it provides a basic grounding in these techniques to enable students to build on the concepts in their subsequent engineering classes.
 The main topics are Fourier series, second order ODEs, including inhomogeneous equations and Laplace transforms, and second order PDEs in rectangular domains (solution by separation of variables).